 %STACKMGR-1-RELOAD: 1 stack-mgr: Reloading due to reason Reload command

-Symptom 1) Any signs of a stack cabling issue will be apparent by any flapping of the stack port prior to the reset.
-Looking at the “logfile: IOS” report prior to a reset is typically a good place to start.
-Here’s an example of where you see flapping of the stack port which is registered on both the current SW2 and the standby SW1.
-This same stack port was flapping each in each instance of the reset and was resolved by replacing the stack cable:
+Symptom 1) Any signs of a stack cable issue is apparent by any flapping of the stack port prior to the reset.
+Look at the logfile: Cisco IOS report prior to a reset is typically a good place to start.
+Here is an example of where you see flapping of the stack port which is registered on both the current SW2 and the standby SW1.
+This same stack port was flapping each in each instance of the reset and was resolved by when the stack cable was replaced:

 .